-Plugin conflicts is one of the most common errors in WordPress, you have probably encountered plugin conflict.
+Plugin conflicts are one of the most common errors in WordPress, you have probably encountered plugin conflict.
 Plugins are snippets of code that are added to WordPress to add some features or improve functionality.
-In the event that this code is not has errors, there can be a major plugin conflict possibly leading to a WordPress white screen of death.
+In the event that this code does not have errors, there can be a major plugin conflict possibly leading to a WordPress white screen of death.
 Since plugin conflict is caused majorly by poorly coded plugins, it helps to carefully evaluate each of the WordPress plugins before you add it to your site.

 Common Causes of Plugin Conflicts